A note on twisted Dirac operators on closed surfaces: Applications of the main results

 \subsection{Dirac-harmonic maps between surfaces}

-In this section we apply Theorem \ref{main-result} in the case of Dirac-harmonic maps between surfaces.
+In this section we apply Theorem \ref{main-result-2} in the case of Dirac-harmonic maps between surfaces.
 More precisely, we assume that \(N\) is a closed, connected and oriented Riemannian surface.
 Thus, we can think of \(TN\) as a complex line bundle.
-In particular, it is interesting to analyze if the eigenvalue \(0\) is in the spectrum of \(D^{\phi^\ast TN}\).
+The following equality was already proven in \cite{MR2496649} giving rise to a structure theorem for Dirac-harmonic maps between closed surfaces.